 Iatrogenic.
 Avoid unintended harm

-The modern healer in most cases is no longer the doctor but a thought leader, a CEO, a government, an NGO, a church, an inspired association or community, a philanthropist or a responsible investor.
+In most cases, the modern healer is no longer a doctor but a thought leader, a CEO, a government, an NGO, a church, an inspired association or community, a philanthropist, or a responsible investor.
 Nassim Taleb calls these people interventionistas.
 In his opinion, these people come armed with solutions to solve the first-order consequences of a decision but can create worse second and subsequent-order consequences.
 Luckily, for them at least, Nassim states, they’re never around to see the train wreck they created.
 In his book – Anti-Fragile – Taleb calls out this naive interventionism, when we don’t have an idea of the break-even point of the intervention.

 THE SECOND-ORDER CONSEQUENCES

 Conversely, when negative consequences are delayed or can be attributed to various causes, we may be less inclined to conclude that the intervention caused them.
-Before intervening, we must have a comprehensive understanding of not only the benefits but also the potential harms of our actions – the second and subsequent order consequences.
+Before intervening, we must have a comprehensive understanding of the benefits and potential harms of our actions – the second and subsequent order consequences.
 Without this knowledge, how will we be able to determine when our actions, despite our good intentions, are doing more harm than good?

-Why would people do something even when it could actually cause more harm?
+Why would people do something even when it could cause more harm?

 Shane Parrish, the author of FS blog, lists a few reasons why well-intentioned people tend to intervene even if the consequences outweigh the benefits, which I further expand:

 1) An inability to think through problems.
 This first flaw is the inability to think through second and subsequent-order consequences.
 They fail to realize that the second and subsequent order consequences exist at all or could outweigh the benefits.
 Most things in life happen in the second, third, or nth steps.
 Consequences have a long tail!